webpro-nl/knip/packages/docs/src/content/docs/explanations/comparison-and-migration.md

 > how each dependency is used, which dependencies are useless, and which
 > dependencies are missing from package.json.

-The project has plugins (specials), yet not as many as Knip has and I'd argue they're not as advanced.
+The project has plugins (specials), yet not as many as Knip has and they're not as advanced.
 It also supports compilers (parsers) for non-standard files.

 The following commands are similar: